 This 11-day trip give you a chance to tour the best of Lijiang, Chengdu, and Tibet.
-Roam around antique Lijiang Ancient Town, explore majestic Jade Dragon Snow Mountain, see lovely giant panda in Chengdu Panda Breeding and Research Center, experience scenic Qinghai-Tibet train journey, visit famous Potala Palace, do leisurely trek along the lakeshore of Namtso, enjoy a hot spring in Yangpachen.
+Roam around antique Lijiang Ancient Town, explore majestic Jade Dragon Snow Mountain, see lovely giant panda in Chengdu Panda Breeding and Research Center, experience scenic Qinghai-Tibet train journey, visit famous Potala Palace, and do leisurely trek along the lakeshore of Namtso.
 All this makes the trip great value for money.

 - Head to Lijiang where tourists can tour beautiful Lijiang Ancient Town and famous Jade Dragon Snow Mountain.